liuning-scu-cn/AmurTigerReID/model/readme.md

 ### Recent Updates
 [2019.8.1]

-If you want to get our all models and logs, please download from ... ,and you can save it to ./model.
+If you want to get our all models and logs, please download from [https://pan.baidu.com/s/11RslAFW9g7kS8I4IVZC_Iw](https://pan.baidu.com/s/11RslAFW9g7kS8I4IVZC_Iw), and passward code is ```7iic```.
+Then you can save it to ./model.

 ### Model Test